Lab News

 The findings, published in the Aug.
 20 issue of Science, shed new light on how a genetic mutation identified nearly 20 years ago causes the disease.
 The mutation is associated with the majority of FSHD cases, which affects some 300,000 people worldwide. learn more

-Four Fred Hutchinson Cancer Research Center teams win Hartwell Innovation Fund awards
+Four Fred Hutchinson Cancer Center teams win Hartwell Innovation Fund awards

 Each team of scientists will receive $80,000 grants to jump-start innovative and high-risk, high-reward research opportunities.